adamrichardturner/product-feedback/README.md

    Both values can be found in your [Supabase project's API settings](https://app.supabase.com/project/_/settings/api)

+5. Using the `queries.sql` file in the `sql` directory as a guide, create the relevant tables and RPC functions in your Supabase project's SQL editor.

-5. Start the development server:
+6. Start the development server:

    ```bash
    npm run dev